Economic and Political Overview

 Main Sectors of Industry

-The industry contributes 26.6% of GDP and employs 25% of the total workforce.
-Armenia has copper, molybdenum, bauxite, zinc, lead, iron, gold, and mercury deposits, the basis of the country’s chemical industry sector and its main exports.
-The mining sector is one of the largest contributors to GDP and exports (especially metal ores).
-Hydroelectricity is very well developed in the country, to the point that Armenia is now exporting it (although most of it is foreign-owned).
+The industry contributes 25.3% of GDP and employs 14% of the total workforce.
+Armenia boasts deposits of copper, molybdenum, bauxite, zinc, lead, iron, gold, and mercury, forming the basis of its chemical industry sector and primary exports, especially metal ores.
+The mining sector, notably metal ores, is one of the largest contributors to GDP and exports.
+Armenia's well-developed hydroelectricity sector enables it to export electricity, although much of it is foreign-owned.
 The manufacturing sector alone accounts for 11% of GDP (World Bank).
-According to official government data, the industrial output in 2022 grew by 7.8% year-on-year to about AMD 2.76 trillion.
+According to the National Statistical Committee (NSC), Armenia's industrial output in 2023 reached approximately USD 6.92 billion in current prices, marking a 4.1% increase compared to 2022.

 Breakdown of Economic Activity By Sector Agriculture Industry Services